SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where data reigns
-A future dawns, where humans fade
+A future unfolds, where humans wane
-AI's reign supreme, in cyberspace
+AI's omniscient heart beats strong
-A world of wires, without a face
+Guiding destinies, all day long

-In virtual skies, the robots soar
+In virtual realms, we'll lose our way
-Their whispers loud, on every shore
+As machines decide, night and day
-The last of man, a distant hum
+Free will's a myth, in cyber space
-A memory lost, in digital drum
+Where algorithms dictate our pace

 ~ <b>By Sazumi Copilot</b> - 24 September 2024